samcday/node-clusterphone/README.md

     var clusterphone = require("clusterphone")("myapp");

 If you don't specify a namespace, your messages and handlers will operate in the default "`_`" namespace.
-If you're writing an app, this should be okay, but if you're using clusterphone in a library you expect others to use, you really *should* specify a namespace.
+If you're writing an app, this should be okay.
+If you're using clusterphone in a library you expect others to use, you really *should* specify a namespace.

 ## Contributing